Generic Name and Formulations:

 May potentiate anticoagulants.
 Caution with other drugs that may cause agranulocytosis.
 May need to reduce doses of beta-blockers, digitalis glycosides, theophylline at euthyroid state.

-Rash, urticaria, GI upset, arthralgia, paresthesia, taste loss/perversion, hair loss, myalgia, headache, drowsiness, edema, vertigo, jaundice, blood dycrasias, lupus-like syndrome, drug fever, hepatitis, hypoprothrombinemia.
+Rash, urticaria, GI upset, arthralgia, paresthesia, taste loss/perversion, hair loss, myalgia, headache, drowsiness, neuritis, edema, vertigo, jaundice; blood dycrasias, lupus-like syndrome, drug fever, hepatitis, periarteritis, hypoprothrombinemia, bleeding.